lulzzz/vertical-farming-1/README.md

 # Vertical Farming

+### About

+The vertical farming source code consists of two separate packages.

+* verticalfarming-server
+* verticalfarming-webapp

+The packages are two separate projects.

+Each project must run independently as its own process.

 ### Server

+##### Technologies

+* Node.js
+* Typescript (statically typed JavaScript)
+* Express (Web Framework)
+* MongoDB (Database)
+* InversifyJS (Dependency Injection)

+##### How to run locally

+To start the vertical farming server

+`cd ./verticalfarming-server`

+`npm install`

+`npm start`

+You should see which port the server is running on and get a message that says if the server connected to Mongodb

 ##### What is it?
 A RESTful webserver that allows the vertical farm to store sensor data such as temperatures and ph levels.